drohmer/CSE104/C_server/02_nodejs/01_basic/readme.md

 First make sure that node.js and npm are installed on your machine.

+On Linux system, standard package manager are usually handling these two softwares.
+If you don't have root access to install packages on your system, you may follow [these methods](https://gist.github.com/isaacs/579814) (the second proposition should work for both node.js and npm).

 ## First node.js program.

 * Create a file `server.js` with the following JavaScript code